 Norton is a somewhat small city located in the state of Ohio.
 With a population of 12,032 people and three constituent neighborhoods, Norton is the 149th largest community in Ohio.

-Norton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Norton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Norton are a mix of both white- and blue-collar jobs.
 Overall, Norton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Norton who work in office and administrative support (14.26%), sales jobs (11.32%), and healthcare (7.66%).
+There are especially a lot of people living in Norton who work in office and administrative support (14.53%), sales jobs (12.14%), and healthcare (7.40%).

 Also of interest is that Norton has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Norton doesn't have a public transportation system that people use for their commute.
+Norton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Norton citizens is a little higher than the average for US cities and towns: 23.80% of adults in Norton have at least a bachelor's degree.
+The overall education level of Norton is somewhat higher than in the average US city of 21.84%: 25.26% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Norton is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Chinese.